bkoropoff/chorus/doc/opt.md

 # Options

-The `opt` module defines options declaratively.
+The `chorus.opt` module defines options declaratively.
 It is a very direct wrapper around `vim.opt` and `vim.bo`.

 ## Example